In the online trading world, commodities refer to tradeable things that generate profits for traders across the globe. The four broad categories are:

 Likewise, the currency value forms an underlying asset for currency derivatives or futures contracts (an agreement to exchange currencies in a specific pair in the future).
 These contracts can be beneficial if you are an importer or an exporter who wants to hedge the business against currency exchange rate risks.

 Owing to the global reach of the currency trading market, it is far more extensive and evolved than the commodity market.
 It provides the trader with more liquidity and freedom to enter or exit anytime.
-However, the unpredictability of the movements of currency exchange rates makes it a high-risk market.
+However, even though the unpredictability of the movements of currency exchange rates makes it a high-risk market, it’s possible to mitigate that risk by educating yourself on the key forex concepts you need to know.

 Choosing Between the Two